networknt/light-doc/content/en/architecture/plugin.md

 boolean isEnabled()

-Every middleware handler has a corresponding config file which is the same name lower case with .json extension.
-There must be flag to indicate if the handle will be wired in during server startup.
-This gives user a chance to temporary disable a particular middleware handler without changing the SPI configuration.
+Every middleware handler has a corresponding config file which is the same name but in lowercase with a .json extension.
+There must be a flag to indicate if the handle will be wired in during server startup.
+This gives users a chance to temporarily disable a particular middleware handler without changing the SPI configuration.

 void register()

 This function will be called when the middleware is wired in the request/response chain.
-It registers itself and configuration to server info component which can be accessed through a special endpoint to get runtime information on middleware handlers and their configuration along with other system info.
+It registers itself and its configuration to the server info component which can be accessed through a special endpoint to get runtime information on middleware handlers and their configuration along with other system info.

 MiddlewareHandler setNext(final HttpHandler next)

-As middleware handler are chained together, so the existing handler must be put in the current handler as next.
+As middleware handlers are chained together, so the existing handler must be put in the current handler next.
 When the current handler is completed, it will call the next handler if there is no error.
-And eventually, the user provided handler will be called if all middleware handler are completed without an error.
+And eventually, the user provided handler will be called if all middleware handlers are completed without an error.

 ### The sequence of middleware handlers.